We are better together!

 Director of Truman Pierce Institute

 Dr. Jason C. Bryant is an Associate Clinical Professor at Auburn University where he began in January 2016 and is currently serving as the director of Truman Pierce Institute within the College of Education at Auburn.
 Dr. Bryant has seventeen years of K-12 experience as a former science teacher, assistant principal, and principal at both the middle and high school level in Alabama.
-He is a past president and board member for the Southern Regional Council on Educational Administration (SRCEA) and served on the executive board of the Alabama Association of Professors of Educational Leadership (AAPEL).
+He is a past president and board member for the Southern Regional Council on Educational Administration (SRCEA) and serves on the executive board as past president of the Alabama Association of Professors of Educational Leadership (AAPEL).
 His dissertation is titled “Student Perspectives of Supporting and Hindering Factors in School Integration and the Role of Racial Identity in the Process” which he received in Administration of Elementary and Secondary Education from Auburn University.

 Sandy Resa, M.Ed.